ARAZA13/araza13.github.io/README.md

 ### [Learning and Educational Achievement in Paksitan Schools (LEAPS)](https://www.leaps.hks.harvard.edu)

 - With 20+ years of high-impact education research, LEAPS is the largest body of education research in Pakistan and one of the largest in any low-income country.
 {: style="text-align: justify"}

 - I was involved in the latest round of LEAPS, and contributed significantly towards tracking and tagging students of the panel study, deploying the latest round of questionnaires to measure cognitive and non-cognitive skills of the sample,  building culturally sensitive teams for qualitative and quantitative data analysis, stakeholder management, and research design to answer key education and labor market questions.
 {: style="text-align: justify"}

 - Designed and worked on data collection and methodology on a series of off-shoot studies including [the education financing project](https://www.leaps.hks.harvard.edu/research/education-financing) where I contributed to key elements of project design from inception to execution: developed and tested the screener surveys, assembled baseline, midline and endline datasets, provided analytical and field support to a complex RCT to measure the impact of removing credit constraints and providing education support services to private and public schools.
 {: style="text-align: justify"}

 ### [State Authority in Pakistan](https://www.cerp.org.pk/state-authority-project/)

-  - Monitored, evaluated, and conducted field experiments and behavioral lab games to assess the logic behind citizens’ interaction with state resources in both urban and rural settings, resulted in a published paper.
-{: style="text-align: justify"}

 - This [published paper](https://economics.mit.edu/sites/default/files/publications/Trust%20in%20State%20and%20Non-State%20Actors%20-%20Evidence%20fro.pdf) , titled "Trust in State and Non-State Actors: Evidence from Dispute Resolution in Pakistan" (published in the Journal of Political Economy, 2020), is an empirical economics paper that combines field experiments, lab-in-the-field games, and survey data to study how information affects trust and behavior toward state versus non-state institutions.
 {: style="text-align: justify"}

 - I developed and trained the first in-house field team at CERP, contributed to the key elements of research design and analysis, while acting as a primary point of contact between survey teams, government institutions, and tech companies.